google/WebFundamentals/src/content/en/progressive-web-apps/checklist.md

             AMP support</a>.
           </li>
           <li>
-            An e-commerce app should have the
+            An ecommerce app should have the
             <a href="/search/docs/data-types/products">Product type markup</a>
             for Rich Cards.
           </li>